ashraf-s9s/clustercheck-iptables/README.md

 2) If healthy (Synced + read_only=OFF), a port redirection will be setup using iptables (default: 3308 redirects to 3306)

-3) Else, the port redirection will be ruled out from the iptables NAT chain
+3) Else, the port redirection will be ruled out from the iptables PREROUTING chain

 On the load balancer, define the designated redirection port (3308) instead.
 For example on nginx 1.9 (configured with --with-stream):
 ```bash